RoberthParreiras/knowledges/modular-hexagonal-architecture/README.md

 - **Application:** This layer orchestrates the use cases of the application.
 It depends on the domain layer and defines the interfaces (ports) that the infrastructure layer must implement.
 - **Infrastructure:** This layer contains the implementation details, such as databases, external services, and UI frameworks.
 It depends on the application layer and provides concrete implementations (adapters) for the defined ports.

+## Integrations

+This project integrates with several third-party services, which are treated as part of the infrastructure layer:

+- **[Clerk](https://clerk.com/):** Used for user authentication and management, providing a complete solution for sign-up, sign-in, and user profile management.
+- **[Stripe](https://stripe.com/):** A payment processing platform used to handle online payments securely.
+- **[Mercado Pago](https://www.mercadopago.com/):** Another payment platform, particularly popular in Latin America, providing an alternative for payment processing.

 ### Diagram

 ```mermaid